 Master of Science: Clinical Nurse Leader FAQs

-The School of Nursing is accepting new applications for the Clinical Nurse Leader Program.
-Although the MS/ MPH program is not accepting new students, all continuing students in this program are being supported to progress in their degree programs.
+The College of Nursing is accepting new applications for the Clinical Nurse Leader Program.
+Although the MS/MPH program is not accepting new students, all continuing students in this program are being supported to progress in their degree programs.
 Thereafter, all new students seeking graduate degrees in Public Health Nursing Leadership as well as a Womens' Health Nurse Practitioner programs should apply to the Doctor of Nursing Practice (DNP) Program programs.
 You can contact the DNP program to determine the tracks available for application.
 All Masters programs are offered online with no residency requirements.

 How long will it take me to complete the master's degree program?